 2. Jalapeño Pineapple Moscow Mule

 This Moscow mule recipe is guaranteed to tantalize your tastebuds with the addition of sweet, tangy pineapple and spicy jalapeño.
 It even doubles up on the pineapple with pineapple vodka!
 This is one sweet kick you'll want from a mule.
+One sip of this spicy ginger and you'll be hooked!
 Get the recipe here.

 3. Blood Orange Mule

 Show me a good cocktail and I'll show you a blood orange version that makes it taste even better.
-Juicy and sweet, blood orange flavored ginger beer transcends this classic to a higher plane where imbibing becomes a heavenly experience.
-Go on, stir one up.
+Juicy and sweet, blood orange-flavored ginger beer transcends this classic to a higher plane where imbibing becomes a heavenly experience.
+Go on, stir one up in your cocktail shaker.
 You deserve it.
 Get the recipe here.

 4. Mint Strawberry Moscow Mule